Culture of Kenya: National dress

-Apart from its national flag, Kenya does not have national dress that transcends its diverse ethnic divisions.
+Apart from its national flag, Kenya does not have a national dress that transcends its diverse ethnic divisions.
 With more than 42 ethnic communities having their own traditional practices and symbols unique to them, this is a task that has proved elusive.
 However, several attempts have been made to design an outfit that can be worn as a national dress, much like the Kente cloth of Ghana.

 Kitenge is a cotton fabric made into colours and design through tie-and-dye and heavy embroidery.
 It is commonly worn by a number of Kenya's populations.
 Though also worn in many other African countries, Kitenge is yet to be accepted in Kenya as an official dress as it is only worn during ceremonies and non-official functions.
 The Maasai wear dark red garments to symbolise their love for the earth and their dependence on it.
 It also stands for courage and blood that is given to them by nature.

-The Kanga (Khanga, Lesso) is another cloth that is in common use in practically every Kenyan home.
+The Kanga (Khanga, Lesso) is another cloth that is commonly worn in practically every Kenyan home.
 The Kanga is a piece of clothing about 1.5 m by 1 m, screen printed with beautiful sayings in Swahili (or English) and is largely worn by women around the waist and torso.